ben-kemister/development-cheat-sheets/_languages/powershell.md

 {% endhighlight %}

-## How do you set a variable?
+## *Temporary* variables

-You can set environmental variables using the following command:
+You can set a *temporary* environmental variables using the following command:

 {% highlight powershell %}